515-516-6769

 “Statistics from the AACD also report that 99.7% of Americans feel a smile is an important social asset, and 74% believe an unattractive smile could hurt a person’s chance for career success.” – American Academy of Cosmetic Dentistry (AACD)

 Perception studies back this up.
-Candidates with straight teeth are perceived as 58% more likely to be successful and 45% more likely to get a job than competitors with crooked teeth.
+Candidates with straight teeth are perceived as 58% more likely to succeed and 45% more likely to obtain employment than competitors with crooked teeth.
 This bias drives the market for veneers and whitening as tools for advancement, not just vanity.

 What are the survival rates and costs of veneers?

 Data backs the price.
-Porcelain laminate veneers have a survival rate of 94.4% at 5 years and remain viable 82.9% of the time after 20 years.
+Porcelain laminate veneers have a 5-year survival rate of 94.4% and remain viable in 82.9% of cases after 20 years.

 For those unable to afford porcelain, dental bonding is the volume leader.
 In some surveys, bonding accounts for 54% of all aesthetic treatments due to its lower price point of $100 to $600 per tooth, though it lacks the longevity of porcelain.